NREL/Universal-Workflow-Language-Interface/README.md

 cd < file path >
 ```

-2. Then install the required packages using the commanda prompt.
+2. Then install the required packages using the command prompt.
 This step only needs to be done once.
 After the packages have been installed, then simply follow steps 1 and 3 to launch the software.
 ```shell
 pip install -r requirements.txt
 ```